bigbinary/neeto-icons/README.md

 functionality in some of the neeto web and mobile apps locally using `yalc` package manager.
 The usage of yalc is explained in this video: https://youtu.be/QBiYGP0Rhe0

+### Steps to release

+- Add/Update icons and bump the package version manually in `native/package.json`
+- Create a Pull Request (PR)
+- Assign the required label and merge the PR to main